I’m proud to be Dutch, I really am. After all, the Netherlands is a country of amazing and wonderful occurrences and phenomena.

 - Nu komt de aap uit de mouw / Now the monkey comes out of the sleeve.

-5. Dutch quirks: Money
+5. Money 💰

 It is no secret that the Dutch are often considered stingy and exceptionally careful with their money.
-So much so that the phrase ‘going Dutch’ refers to the practice of splitting a bill so that each exactly pays precisely his or her portion of the whole, not a penny more or less.
+So much so that the phrase “going Dutch” refers to the practice of splitting a bill so that each exactly pays precisely his or her portion of the whole, not a penny more or less.

 Yet, we must be fair, we Dutch like to call it being economical.
 And Dutch generosity shouldn’t be overlooked.
 In fact, the Dutch are also among the most liberal when it comes to charitable donations.
 So say what you will about the negative or positive aspects about the Dutch and money, but it’s certainly not a common approach.

-6. Dutch Insults
+6. Dutch insults 🤬

 But it gets stranger.
 Among other insults that have met my ears are anusridder (anus knight), klootzak (ball sack), and huppelkut (skipping vagina).
 And if you really want to get weird (if not necessarily dirty), then consider the fact that I’ve been called a sprinkhaan (grasshopper).
 Other insults include krentenbol (a dutch bread with raisins), mongol (Mongol, duh), and NSB’er (referring to members of the Dutch Nazi Party).

-7. Coffee Consumption
+7. Coffee consumption ☕️